An application of a small area procedure with correlation between measurement error and sampling error to the Conservation Effects Assessment Project: Model and Predictor

-{\it Remark 1}: The model in (\ref{mecor}) has strong connections to other models in the small area estimation literature.
-The structure of the model in (\ref{mecor}) is identical to the model of \cite{ybarra2003}.
-The model in (\ref{mecor}) assumes that the random terms are normally distributed, while \cite{ybarra2003} specify only first and second moments.
+\begin{myremark} The model in (\ref{mecor}) has strong connections to other models in the small area estimation literature.
+The model is identical to the model of \cite{ybarra2003}.
 If $\bm{\Psi}_{uei} = \bm{0}$, then the model in (\ref{mecor}) simplifies to the functional measurement error models of \cite{ybarra2008small} and \cite{burgard2020fay}.
-The structure of the model in (\ref{mecor}) is also similar to the model of \cite{kim2015small}. \cite{kim2015small} define the parameter of interest to be the unobserved covariate, $\bm{x}_{i}$.
-In contrast, we define the parameter of interest $\theta_{i}$ by $E[Y_{i} \mid b_{i}]$.
-We think that defining the parameter as the mean of the response is more natural to practitioners accustomed to small area modeling.
-This difference leads us to formulate the predictor and estimator of $\bm{\omega}$ using approaches that differ from the formulation in \cite{kim2015small}.
+The structure of our model is also similar to the one given by \cite{kim2015small}.
+The parameter of interest in our framework is the conditional mean of the response denoted by $\theta_{i}$, which differs from the parameter of interest in \cite{kim2015small}, the unobserved covariate, $\bm{x}_{i}$.
+In small area estimation, the parameter of interest is usually the mean of a response variable.
+Thus, we think that our formulation is more useful to practitioners than that of \cite{kim2015small}. \end{myremark}

-We define a predictor of $\theta_{i}$ and an associated estimator of the mean square prediction error (MSPE), where the MSPE is defined as the expected squared difference between the predictor and $\theta_{i}$.
-We first define a predictor as a function of the unknown $\bm{\omega}$ in Section 2.1.
-We then define an estimator of $\bm{\omega}$ in Section 2.2.
-Equipped with estimators of the model parameters, we define a predictor and MSPE estimator in Section 2.3.
+\begin{myremark} In many situations, as in the CEAP data analysis of Section 4, the observed covariate is an estimator from a sample survey.
+In this case, the error in the observed covariate is a sampling error.
+Because the model (\ref{mecor}) has the form of a measurement error model, we refer to the random term $\bm{u}_{i}$ as a measurement error instead of a sampling error.
+This terminology is common in the small area estimation literature \citep{ybarra2008small}. \end{myremark}